Below are answers to some of your most frequently asked questions.

 What is the current water resources position?

 Our teams review levels on a daily basis and will introduce water saving measures, or remove restrictions, as necessary.
-For real time updates please sign up to receive our Stoppage Notices.
+Please check this page_ for further details of how this may affect cruising, and to see where water-saving restrictions are in place.

 Reservoir works: